diffix/reference/docs/computing noise.md

 - `email-2`: flattening 4500, top group average 100
 - `company`: flattening 250, top group average 500

-Then we would use the parameters associated with `email-2`.
+Then we would use the flattening parameters associated with `email-2`, and the top group average from `company` for the noise.
-The real aggregate value would be flattened by 4500 and in the case of a fully anonymize aggregate value we would add noise value proportional to 100.
+The real aggregate value would be flattened by 4500 and in the case of a fully anonymize aggregate value we would additionally add noise value proportional to 500.

 ### Redistribution of values